Mechanical Ventilation

 Neurally adjusted ventilatory assist in critical care patients with and without obesity: a prospective randomized crossover study

-🫁 NAVA vs PSV in Obese ICU Patients: First Evidence of Safety and Benefit Abstract: This randomized crossover study is the first to test Neurally Adjusted Ventilatory Assist (NAVA) in critically ill obese patients.
+NAVA vs PSV in Obese ICU Patients: First Evidence of Safety and Benefit Abstract: This randomized crossover study is the first to test Neurally Adjusted Ventilatory Assist (NAVA) in critically ill obese patients.
 Twenty-one ventilated patients (10 obese, 11 non-obese) underwent 30 minutes of NAVA and PSV each.
-Researchers assessed safety, patient-ventilator synchrony,
+Researchers assessed safety, patient-ventilator synchrony, oxygenation, and

 Neurally adjusted ventilatory assist in critical care patients with and without obesity: a prospective randomized crossover study Read Post »